 The question occupies me: when does wine consumption become an experience?
 Does it need an exceptional wine?
 A particularly good vintage?
 A bottle that is as expensive as possible?
 A famous wine region?
 The same question posed a little differently: Can't any wine ultimately become an experience?
 Admittedly, a bold idea that will cause wine lovers and connoisseurs to shake their heads and not understand.
 At least a wine must not have any faults, they say.
 But: where do "wine faults" begin and where do they end?

 |Tasting round: Pape Clément-Vertikale.
 Which is the best vintage?|

-Does it really take a lot of experience and especially trained senses to recognize the fine nuances and qualities of a wine, or is the experience simply in the knowledge of the quality or even the "famous first time"?
-So the question is not so easy to answer after all, and therefore perhaps not quite as silly as it may seem at first glance.
-Before I develop these almost philosophical thoughts further and drift off into theory, I will simply tell you about an experience that was probably only an experience for me.
+Does it really take a lot of experience and specially trained senses to recognise the fine nuances and qualities of a wine, or is the experience simply in the knowledge of the quality or even the "famous first time"?
+So the question is not so easy to answer after all and therefore perhaps not quite as silly as it may seem at first glance.
+Before I develop these almost philosophical thoughts further and drift off into theory, I'll simply tell you about an experience that was probably only an experience for me.
 The trigger: an "old" bottle of Burgundy, vintage 1983, Mercurey - "Clos des Barraults" by Michel Juillot.